erjosito/azure-networking-lab/README.md

 az network lb outbound-rule delete -n myrule --lb-name linuxnva-slb-ext -g $rg
 ```

-In case you need to recreat the outbound rule, you can recreate it like this:
+In case you need to recreate the outbound rule, you can recreate it like this:

 ```
 az network lb outbound-rule create -n myrule --lb-name linuxnva-slb-ext -g $rg --address-pool linuxnva-slbBackend-ext --frontend-ip-configs myFrontendConfig --outbound-ports 30000 --idle-timeout 5 --protocol All